tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 Fan Relations Interactions

-*   _What:_ When you use the “Contact Us” page on our Websites, you may give us some “IDENTIFIERS” - your name, postal address, phone number, and email address.
+*   _What:_ When you use the “Contact Us” page on our Websites, you may give us  your name, postal address, phone number, and email address.
 We’ll also ask for details about why you are contacting us.
 If you call us, we’ll ask for the same info.
 *   _Why:_ We really want to make sure that our fans are treated right!
 If you have a comment about a specific DQ restaurant, we also want to get you in touch with the restaurant that handled your experience – they’re the ones who are in the best position to make it right!
 So, we send this information on to them.
 *   _Reminder:_ Most of our restaurants are independently owned and operated franchises – we recommend that you contact them first, because they can usually address your concern or celebration more directly.
 We don’t guarantee any of their privacy practices.

 Information about becoming a franchisee

 *   _What:_ When you use the “Own a DQ Location” page on dairyqueenfranchising.com, you may give us some information – a contact name, postal address, phone number, email address, and information about your timeline, net worth, and capacity for investment.
-*   _Why:_ We use this information to help us decide if your business meets our minimum requirements for new franchisees, and it helps us prioritize interested businesses.
+*   _Why:_ We use this information to help us decide if your business meets our minimum requirements for new franchisees, to help us prioritize interested businesses, and to contact you about available opportunities if it looks like a good fit.
+Like any good relationship, we may want to get to know each other more, and we may ask you to fill out an application that will ask for more information about your qualifications, which may include current and previous home address, employment information, more financial information, marital status and spouse’s name.
+Once everyone is feeling confident in the relationship and decides to move forward with a franchise, then a different privacy statement applies to franchisees.

-Franchisee Employment

-*   _What:_ Some independently owned and operated restaurants have enabled a feature that allows you to send your résumé to that business.
-This information does not come to us at the DQ® corporate headquarters.
-It is sent directly to the restaurant.
-*   _Why:_ To provide you an easy way to get your résumé to the DQ® restaurant you want to work for!

 **Information Collected or Used Automatically**